day8/re-frame/docs/MentalModelOmnibus.md

 a system out of pure functions.

-__Third__, we believe in the primacy of data, for the reasons described in the main README. re-frame has a data oriented functional architecture.
-It implements an infinite loop of Derived data.
+__Third__, we believe in the primacy of data, for the reasons described in the main README. re-frame has a data oriented, functional architecture.

 __Fourth__, we believe that Reactive Programming is one honking good idea.
 How did we ever live without it?
 It is a quite beautiful solution to one half of re-frame's